-Verbal comments received during the scoping meetings are recorded in the
+Verbal comments received during the scoping meetings are recorded in the meeting transcripts (Ann Riley and Associates 1995a, 1995b).

 In response to SD1, we received written comments from the National Park Service (NPS) (letter from Clay Alderson, Superintendent, Klondike Gold Rush Park, Skagway, Alaska, June 22, 1995).
 These comments and the comments received at the scoping meetings were addressed in the final scoping document (SD2) issued September 27, 1995.
 The main issues identified during scoping were: project impacts on the cultural value of the Brackett Wagon Road, cultural resources protection, access to the project, location and type of transmission system, mitigation of archeological and scenic concerns, minimizing vegetation impacts, measures to protect wildlife, baseline data on mountain goats, time restrictions of bypass instream flows, natural resources management, project economics, contributions of air-borne pollution from fossil-fueled generation, and baseline environmental information.
 These issues are addressed in this FEA.